 The festive season is big business for all retailers, and Black Friday kicks it all off with a bang.
-This is especially true for online eCommerce traders who have learned to make the most of the Black Friday frenzy.
-In 2012 online spending on Black Friday rose 26% compared to 2011, hitting over $1 billion.
-With the rapid rise of mobile commerce, this is a trend that's set only to continue in 2013.
+This is especially true for online eCommerce traders, who have learned to make the most of the Black Friday frenzy.
+In 2020, online spending on Black Friday rose 26% compared to 2019, hitting over $7.3 billion.
+With the rapid rise of mobile commerce, this is a trend that's set only to continue in 2021.

 What can microbusinesses do to make the most of the changing landscape of shopping?
 How can you drive people to your online store in droves as they search for bargains on Black Friday?
 It's important to get your promotion strategy ready for this big event.

 In this ultimate guide, we've got you covered.
 We'll look at what it takes to make your eCommerce business a Black Friday success story.

 Black Friday is a consumer's paradise, with the numerous opportunities it presents to pick up a bargain.

 But what's in it for retailers?
 Don't you just cannibalize profits, if you offer your products on the cheap?

 That's one way of looking it at, but if that's your mindset, you'll miss out on the opportunities Black Friday presents.
 There's a reason why every major online retailer promotes Black Friday heavily: this event brings in a significant return.